scipp/scipp/doc/beamline_completion.md

 ### Notes

+* As part of an overall `Dataset` policy, initial rollout will not attempt to replace auxillary Objects such as `Run`, `Sample`, `Object`, the latter of which is relevant for geometry.
+* Note that `Saving` and `Loading` and format specifics must not be mixed into the `Dataset` library.
-This is slightly beyond the remit of the discussion here, but one concern with the `Dataset` rollout plan is the surge in technical debt.
+* This is slightly beyond the remit of the discussion here, but one concern with the `Dataset` rollout plan is the surge in technical debt.
 Conceptional understanding for a time will be problematic as there will be two very different ways of supporting data reduction.
 The size of the codebase will also increase significantly for a time.
 It may be many years before the codebase can be collapsed.

 ### Dataset Geometry Estimates